fullstackjournalists/intro-to-coding-for-journalists/week3.md

 Interactive Data Visualization for the Web, Chapter 3<br>
 [What Is Bootstrap and How Do I Use It?](https://www.taniarascia.com/what-is-bootstrap-and-how-do-i-use-it/)<br>
 [Lessons from an Intermediate Programmer-Journalist](http://michelleminkoff.com/2015/03/27/lessons-from-an-intermediate-programmer-journalist-part-3-of-3/), Michelle Minkoff, AP<br>
+[What Is A Local Webserver, And Why Do I Want One?](http://www.dwuser.com/education/content/why-you-need-a-testing-server-and-how-to-do-it/) We use a different local webserver, but the reasons this author gives for having a local server as part of your development environment.
+No need to install the tools he mentions.

 ## Week Three Diagnostic
 You will have a diagnostic on the terms and concepts covered in Chapter 3 of Interactive Data Visualization for the Web, and terms and concepts covered in What Is Bootstrap and How Do I Use It?<Br>